wmbusmeters/wmbusmeters/README.md

 METER_MAX_FLOW_M3H
 METER_TIMESTAMP
 ```
+(If you have supplied --json_floor=5 then you will also see METER_floor in the list)

 Note that the METER_TIMESTAMP and the timestamp in the json output, is in UTC format, this is not your localtime.
 However the hr and fields output will print your localtime.